nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, HRConnect will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.<br>
 Furthermore, certain edits can cause the HRConnect to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
-When editing employee and project IDs directly in the data file, take extra caution and make sure that relevent assignments are edited to reflect the updated IDs.
+When editing employee and project IDs directly in the data file, take extra caution and make sure that relevant assignments are edited to reflect the updated IDs.
 </div>

 [Return to Top](#table-of-contents)